GielvanLankveld/MultilanguageRESTTest/README.md

 ## Testing approach

 Testing consist of three types of tests: (1) a single request through postman 7.2.2 (x64), (2) multiple requests (100 and 100k) through SoapUI, and (3) multiple requests (100 and 100k) through ApacheBench.
+Results per test are means in milliseconds.
+Since some solutions are slower on 1st boot (cold boot) all solutions are started and then triggered with 1 manual REST request before any other testing is started (this approach includes postman testing).

 ### Testing results